zoekirsh/programming-univbasics-4-finding-an-element-in-an-array-lab-sfo01-seng-ft-111620/README.md

 In this example, we start by assigning `found_value_index` to `nil`.
 The second test in this lab expects `find_element_index` to return `nil` if no match is found.
 The way we've set this method up, `found_value_index` will continue to equal `nil` _until_ a match is found.
-Durinv every loop, if `array[count]` is equal to `value_to_find`, `found_value_index` is set to the current `count`.
+During every loop, if `array[count]` is equal to `value_to_find`, `found_value_index` is set to the current `count`.
 At the end, `found_value_index` is returned.

 This is a valid solution to this lab.
-There are, however, other solutions that actually behave slightly differently.
+There are, however, other solutions that behave slightly differently.
 In the above solution, for instance, the code will _always_ loop through the entire array.
 Another thing to notice - if the provided array has repeating values that match the value to find, this solution will return the _last_ matching index.

 A slightly modified solution changes this: